 Architecture review

-An architecture review is a systematic cybersecurity evaluation that examines the design and structure of applications and software systems to identify potential security weaknesses, design flaws, and vulnerabilities.
-This critical assessment scrutinizes foundational elements including data flow, access control mechanisms, encryption strategies, authentication protocols, component interfaces, cloud configurations, and third-party integrations.
-The review ensures adherence to established security policies, regulatory compliance standards, and industry best practices.
+An architecture review is a systematic cybersecurity evaluation of the design and structure of applications, software systems, and digital infrastructure.
+Its primary goal is to identify security weaknesses, design flaws, and vulnerabilities early in the development lifecycle or during significant system changes.
+The review examines foundational components such as data flows, access control mechanisms, encryption strategies, authentication protocols, inter-component communication, cloud configurations, and third-party integrations.